Yffum/wordle-solver/README.md

 # Wordle Solver

 ## Description
 This program uses its own Wordle engine, modeled to perform exactly like the New York Times Wordle game.
 The program features a variety of Wordle-solving search agents with varying speed and accuracy for testing and comparison.
+The interface is terminal-based.

 See [How to Play Wordle](https://www.nytimes.com/2023/08/01/crosswords/how-to-talk-about-wordle.html).